Celebrating Ramadan in Singapore

 Zakat is a form of Islamic social justice where wealth is distributed as a form of purification.
 The word Zakat refers to purifying one’s assets by donating a portion of one’s wealth to give to charitable causes.
 Other than keeping Muslims away from greed, Zakat benefits both the giver and the receiver.

-Usually, people make Zakat at mosques but now, you can do so remotely online.
-MUIS and the Sultan Mosque are just 2 of the many organisations and mosques that have online Zakat collections.
+Usually, people make Zakat at mosques but you can also do so remotely online.
+MUIS and the Sultan Mosque are just two of the many organisations and mosques that have online Zakat collections.
 So you can continue doing acts of selflessness even while social distancing.

 7. Donate a meal to those in need

 Image adapted from: Global Ehsan Relief

 Zakat isn’t just limited to monetary donations as it can also branch out to donations of Iftar food packs and groceries for Sahur (pre-dawn meal).
 As the month of Ramadan is an opportunity for Muslims to give back to charity and show generosity, donating food is another way to help out those who don’t have enough to eat during Iftar and Sahur.

 If you’d like to donate, organisations like Global Ehsan Relief and Jamiyah Singapore have gathered food sets for the needy.
 After you make your donation, these organisations will bring the donated food packs to the needy in the different countries they help sponsor, from neighbouring countries like Malaysia and Indonesia to countries further away like Afghanistan and Gaza.

 Tarawih in Arabic means “rest and relaxation”, which refers to the prayerful rest after a long day of fasting.
 Even though we can’t go to the mosque to perform the prayer with other Muslims, it is definitely okay to do it at home alone, with your spouse, and as a family.
 The following video shows how to do the prayer at home.